Anant1711/Task-4-Web-UI/README.md

   }
 ```

+This is async function, it first sends a DELETE request to the server at the specified endpoint `http://localhost:8080/${id}`, which is the ID of the item to be deleted.

+If the response is not ok (i.e., the request was not successful), it checks the status code of the response.
+If the status code is `404`, it means that the item with the specified ID was not found, so it shows an alert message.

+If the response is successful, it shows an alert message to indicate that the item was deleted successfully, and reloads the page to update the displayed data.

 <h3>4.
 Get By ID</h3>

 In this page we can retrieve server detail by their ID number.If ID number is not exist in db it will show `404 NOT FOUND`.